 My favorite authors include Marissa Meyer and Isaac Asimov.
 I enjoy hiking, camping with my husband, training my Australian Shepherd-Golden Retriever puppy, home canning and baking, and stereotypically curling up with my cats and a good book.
 I look forward to meeting, supporting, and collaborating with my Region 7 colleagues!

 Region 7 Includes:

-Alexander, Alleghany, Ashe, Avery, Burke, Caldwell, Catawba, Hickory, McDowell, Mitchell, Newton-Canover, Watauga, Wilkes, Yancy
+Alexander, Alleghany, Ashe, Avery, Burke, Caldwell, Catawba, Hickory, McDowell, Mitchell, Newton-Conover, Watauga, Wilkes, Yancey